Michael D. Fried

 Michael David Fried is an American mathematician working in the geometry and arithmetic of families of nonsingular projective curve covers.

 Career

 Fried received his undergraduate degree from Michigan State University in electrical engineering and then worked for three years as an aerospace electrical engineer.
 He then received his PhD from University of Michigan in Mathematics in 1967 under Donald John Lewis.

 He spent two years as a postdoctoral researcher at the Institute for Advanced Study (1967–1969).
-He was a professor at Stony Brook University (8 years), University of California at Irvine (26 years), University of Florida (3 years) and Hebrew University (2 years).
+He was a professor at Stony Brook University (8 years), University of California, Irvine (26 years), University of Florida (3 years) and Hebrew University (2 years).
 He has held visiting appointments at MIT, MSRI, University of Michigan, University of Florida, Hebrew University and Tel Aviv University.

 He has been an editor on several mathematics journals including the Research Announcements of the Bulletin of the American Mathematical Society, and the Journal of Finite Fields and its Applications.